ncats/multiplex-analysis-web-apps/neighborhood_profile_analyzer.md

 These figures have been created to investigate the composition of phenotypes of cells in assigned clusters, and the feature expression of cells in assigned clusters.
 Each figure can be customized further using the options available in the interface.
 Each figure can be exported for use in other applications by right-clicking on the image and clicking 'save as'.

-IMPORTANT: All of the values displayed in the figures below are measured from the cells used in the UMAP processing step (Step 2 in the [Neighborhood Profiles](#neighborhood-profiles) page).
+IMPORTANT: All of the values displayed in the figures on this page are measured from the cells used in the UMAP processing step (Step 2 in the [Neighborhood Profiles](#neighborhood-profiles) page).
 It is likely the case that the cells used in the UMAP step are a subset of the full dataset, and as such, the values shown in these figures may seem smaller than what the full dataset describes.
 If you want the UMAP model to be applied to all cells in your dataset, you can change the Neighborhood Profiles Settings to transform the full dataset.
 Using the full dataset will take longer to run, and will not necessarily improve the results of the clustering analysis.

 The sections below will show examples of settings and visualizations that can be created in the Clusters Analyzer page.
 For these examples, we used a sample dataset included with MAWA called **Multiplex_Image_Sample.csv** and selected three Markers (ECAD, HistoneH3, and CD45RO) for our phenotyping step.
 When combined, these three markers create eight unique phenotypes with the *Species phenotyping* method in Thresholded intensities.